PratsN/user-panel-redux/README.md

 3. Header is showing the name
 4. Footer is showing the year and copyrights
 5. In the content section user data is displayed in tabular format which consist of following fields
-  A. ID
+  a.
+ID
-  B. Name
+  b.
+Name
-  C. Username
+  c.
+Username
-  D. Email
+  d.
+Email
-  E. Action
+  e.
+Action
 6. In the Action field there is a button "Details".
 After clicking the button Modal will get open on the screen &.
 Modal will consists of Following fileds
   A. Address -> Suit Number , Street , City and Zipcode

   B. Phone No.

-  C. Website -> Besides the webiste there is a warning sign which is a Tooltip so

-  If you hover on the warning sign then you will be able to see some text
+  C. Website -> Besides the webiste there is a warning sign which is a Tooltip so If you hover on the warning sign then you will be able to see some text
-7. Website provided in the Modal is working and It will redirect you to that particular website (Some webpages are not available so they might give you not found error)
+7. Website provided in the Modal is working and It will redirect you to that particular website (Some webpages are not available so they might give you page not found error)
 8. Modal is having a cross button at the right-top to close it also If you click anywhere the screen or If you press ESC key then also modal will be closed

 Technical Observations :